-For the past several years, West Virginia has had the highest number of opioid-related overdose deaths in the nation.
+Recently, West Virginia has unfortunately had the highest number of opioid-related overdose deaths in the nation.
 This crisis has ravaged the state, destroying thousands of families.

 In addition to improving drug addiction treatment, Senator Capito understands the need to take steps aimed at cutting off the drug supply chain.
 She joined her colleagues in introducing the STOP Act to prevent the shipment of synthetic opioids – like fentanyl – into the United States through the international mail system and was proud to see it signed into law by President Trump in 2018.

 As the Ranking Member of the Senate Appropriations Subcommittee on Labor, Health and Human Services, Education, and Related Agencies, Senator Capito has a made it a priority to secure resources and support programs that prevent substance use disorder, treat addiction, and help West Virginians impacted by the addiction crisis get back on track.